rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 #### User Input Required - test55

-**Yes**: This test requires manual verification to confirm whether the gamma table settings have been applied correctly for different color temperatures.
-The user must respond to a prompt indicating whether the settings are correct.
+**Yes**: This test requires manual verification of gamma table settings for different color temperatures during stream playback.

 #### Acceptance Criteria - test55

-The system should save the gamma table settings for various color temperatures, and the user should confirm the accuracy of the applied gamma values.
+- The device should apply the specified gamma table settings and color temperatures successfully during stream playback.
+- User feedback should confirm that each gamma configuration and color temperature is applied correctly.
+- All settings should reset to the default gamma values after testing.

 #### Expected Results - test55

-The script initializes the TV settings, saves gamma values for specified color temperatures, plays the streams, and prompts the user to verify whether the gamma settings were applied correctly.
+The test initializes the TV settings module, applies multiple gamma configurations with associated color temperatures, and requests user feedback on the application status.

-Success Criteria

-- Gamma table values are saved and applied correctly for each specified color temperature.
-- User confirmation matches the expected gamma values.
+**Success Criteria:**

+- Each gamma table configuration should apply correctly across different color temperatures during stream playback, as verified by the user.
+- Verification results are logged for each configuration to indicate successful or unsuccessful application.

 #### Test Steps - test55

 1. **Initiate the Test:**

-   - Run the Python script: **`tvSettings_test55_SaveGammaTable.py`**
+   - Run the Python file: **`tvSettings_test55_SaveGammaTable.py`**

-2. **Set Gamma Values:**

-   - The script initializes the TV settings module and sets gamma values for the specified color temperatures.
+   - The test initializes the TV settings module, loads test streams, and begins playback.

-3. **Stream Playback:**

-   - The script retrieves the list of streams from the test setup and plays each stream.

-4. **Gamma Value Verification:**
+2. **Apply Gamma Table Settings:**

-   - After playing each stream, the script verifies whether the gamma values were set correctly:
+   - For each stream, the test:
-     - User is prompted with: **"Is Gamma Table set with Size:{size}, R:{red}, G:{green}, B:{blue} for Color Temp: {color_temp}?
-(Y/N):"**
-     - Users respond with **Y** (Yes) or **N** (No) based on the display.

-5. **Logging Results:**
+     - Begins playback.

-   - The script logs results based on user input for each gamma setting.
+     - Iterates through each gamma table configuration:

-6. **Cleanup:**

-   - After all verifications, the script stops the stream playback.
+       - Assigns the gamma values to the color temperature.
+       - Logs the applied gamma values and color temperature.
+       - Sets the color temperature level.
+       - Verifies each configuration manually by prompting the user for feedback with a Y/N response.
+       - Logs the verification result for each gamma table configuration.
+     - Stops playback after testing all gamma configurations and color temperatures.

+3. **Cleanup:**

+   - The test terminates the `tvSettings` module after all verifications and resets.

-7. **Test Conclusion:**
+4. **Test Conclusion:**

-   - Once all gamma values are verified, the script terminates the TV settings module and logs the final results based on user responses.
+   - Upon completing all verifications for each gamma configuration across streams, the test concludes, logging each success or failure based on user feedback.